 The word diamond derives from the Greek word “adamas,” which means invincible or indestructible.
+Which makes sense because…

-11 The countries that are the main sources of diamonds have changed over time.
+The countries that are the main sources of diamonds have changed over time.
 India was the world’s original source of diamonds, beginning in the 1400s when Indian diamonds began to be sold in Venice and other European trade centers.
 Then in the 1700s India’s diamond supplies declined and Brazil became the world’s major source of diamonds, until the late 1800s when a huge diamond reserve was discovered in South Africa.
 Today, diamonds are mined in many parts of the world.
-All of Brilliant Earth’s diamonds originate from mines in Canada, Botswana, Namibia, and Russia.
+Brilliant Earth goes above and beyond the current industry standards to offer Beyond Conflict Free Diamonds™ with a listed country of origin of Canada, Botswana Sort, or Russia.

 While diamonds have clearly created a lot of joy for people throughout history, they have too often resulted in suffering in the communities where they’re mined.
 At Brilliant Earth we believe diamonds shine brighter when they’re sourced in an ethical, environmentally friendly way.
 Learn more about the issues surrounding diamond mining, and what we’re doing to bring about change.